Sabikun-Naher-353/Diseases-Prediction/README.md

 Application Concept

-The system follows a simple and logical workflow:
+The system follows a simple and logical workflow.

 The user opens the application and selects a disease from the sidebar.
 The system displays a disease-specific input interface.